titola/neuropa/README.md

 by N. M. Yitzhak, R. Ruppin, R. Hareuveny.
 216.67 Hz and 1733 Hz are present in the analysed pulsed radiation.

-Note: 1330 Hz is the natural frequency of the upper central incisor (see the section "Teeth vibration").
+Note: 1330 Hz is a natural frequency of the upper central incisor (see the section "Teeth vibration").
 ```